JustinSRao/Cableway-Inspection-Report-App/README.md

 ## Installation

 ### Prerequisites
 Ensure you have Python installed on your system.
-The required dependencies can be installed using the provided `requirements.txt` file.

 ### Steps
 1. Clone the repository: